-- 4. Then type the command: - .\CacheCurator.ps1
+.\CacheCurator.ps1

 And press [ENTER] to execute the script.
-Wait for the script to complete

-5. Wait for the script to complete and then close PowerShell.
+Wait for the script to complete.

-6. Verify Viewer operations by opening a few studies by launching via zero-footprint Image Viewer in JLV.
+- 5. Wait for the script to complete and then close PowerShell. - 6.
+Verify Viewer operations by opening a few studies by launching via zero-footprint Image Viewer in JLV.